 • Bottle of methylated spirits tightly sealed/lighter fluid will work too

 Choosing one end of the beach means that you're more likely to find privacy, if there is a rip (and most beaches will have) then it's going to go seawards and if we all use this protocol then we'll all know not to wash dishes or ourselves in the area.
-An alternative of course is to "designate" part of the beach as the "intertidal" zone and make sure everyone knows where it is.
+An alternative, of course, is to "designate" part of the beach as the "intertidal" zone and make sure everyone knows where it is.
 If another group arrives on "your" beach, it would be kind to tell them where you've designated your "intertidal".

 Use your trowel to scope out a wee hole in the sand or the pebbles - or lift a suitable rock - make whatever clothing adjustments you need to (thank the Lord for drop-seat salopettes) and position yourself in an appropriate stance over the hole.
-I find it helps to have chosen a decent sea view and also find it helps to have checked that no yachts are about to come cruising round past the nearby headland - - - - You can always wave of course, but I find the crew tend to not wave back.
+I find it helps to have chosen a decent sea view and also find it helps to have checked that no yachts are about to come cruising around past the nearby headland - - - - You can always wave of course, but I find the crew tend to not wave back.
+Enjoy!

 Now, this is where the biodegradable toilet paper comes in (available to buy at Field & Trek stores).
 Do the wiping bit as necessary and maybe select a wet-wipe to add the finishing touch.

-At this stage, your meths and lighter is going to come in handy even when using bio-degradable toilet paper (most people also use wet wipes).
+At this stage, your meths and lighter is going to come in handy even when using biodegradable toilet paper (most people also use wet wipes).
 Consider for a moment what we have - we have a quantity of human waste which will (after all) bio-degrade and will also serve the numerous sea beasties well.

-In a salt water environment, this stuff is going to get recycled fairly quickly.
+In a saltwater environment, this stuff is going to get recycled fairly quickly.
 But the wet wipes are another matter!

-Soak them with meths - apply lighter - allow to burn away - fill hole with sand or pebbles or replace rock and the deed is done!
+Soak them with meths - apply lighter - allow to burn away - fill the hole with sand or pebbles or replace rock and the deed is done!
 No, not quite.
 After all, what about your mates?
 Believe me, there is absolutely nothing worse than happily strolling off to a comfortable spot, producing your trowel or lifting that rock and finding you're not the first person to have exactly the same idea.
 Yuck!